Northern Bohemia, Czech Republic Guide

 Day Trips

-Approximately 1 - 1.5 hours by car from Northern Bohemia.
-Kutná Hora, a UNESCO World Heritage Site, is a historic silver mining town that once rivaled Prague in importance.
-Visit the Sedlec Ossuary (Bone Church), a macabre yet fascinating chapel decorated with human bones.
-Explore St. Barbara's Church, a stunning example of Gothic architecture, and wander through the historic town center with its charming streets and buildings.
+30-45 minutes by car from parts of Northern Bohemia A UNESCO World Heritage Site, Kutná Hora is a historic silver mining town with stunning Gothic architecture.
+Visit the Sedlec Ossuary (Bone Church), a macabre yet fascinating chapel decorated with human bones, and explore the impressive St. Barbara's Church, a masterpiece of Gothic design.

 Travel Time